Mosquito Creek Watershed

 Certain types of buildings or activities are permitted according to designation or zone.
 Zoning can be changed by council decision.

 Land use can have an impact on hydrology in the watershed.
-The percentage of permeable land relates to runoff rates and water levels in the creeks.

-• Mosquito Creek Park Neighbourhood Survey ---- stream bank
+Mosquito Creek Park Neighbourhood Survey

 Mosquito Creek Neighbourhood Association